Licensing and Course of Study

 Correspondence and Online Classes

 Most of the basic Course of Study classes are available by correspondence and online formats through the Division of Ordained Ministry.
-By Discipline, no more than one-half of the classes may be taken in this format. ¶322.1(3) For more information, please see Form 110.
+By Discipline, no more than one-half of the classes may be taken in this format. ¶322.1(3) For more information, please download Form 110 from the Forms Library.

 Advanced Course of Study